hapax/hapax.github.io/assets/bathroom.md

 	</figure>

 The short answer is surface tension.
-To stop the hair from
+To support the weight of the hair, the

 #### Drawing the curtain